 Amrita Australia will assist with funding construction costs of the new AIMS Faridabad Healthcare facility in Delhi NCR, North India.

 The facility will spread across nearly 100 acres in the industrial city area of Greater Faridabad, State of Haryana, Northern India.
 The hospital will benefit those in need in the industrial area and surrounding regions.
 This new two thousand bed state of the art healthcare facility is set to become the largest hospital in Delhi-National Capital Region and will feature the complete range of specialities, super-specialties and Centres of Excellence.

-The hospital will have a strong focus on mother-and-child healthcare and will include a highly specialised multidisciplinary Children’s Hospital with maternal and foetal medicine.
+The hospital will have a strong focus on mother-and-child healthcare and will include a highly specialised Children’s Hospital with maternal and foetal medicine.
 This is a service often lacking in India as many private hospitals do not see mother – child care as monetarily sustainable.

 Our Future Vision